DjangoGirls/tutorial/en/python_introduction/README.md

 - `5 - 1`
 - `40 / 2`

-Have fun with this for a little while and then get back here :).
+Have fun with this for a little while and then get back here. :)

 As you can see, Python is a great calculator.
-If you're wondering what else you can do...
+If you're wondering what else you can do…

 ## Strings